gotlougit/nix-config/README.md

 - Add [OpenSnitch](https://github.com/evilsocket/opensnitch) to manage applications making network requests with some sane whitelists

+- Use [home-manager](https://github.com/nix-community/home-manager) to manage user configs in a declarative manner.

 Nice-to-haves:

-- Manage many program configurations using home manager and Nix; this will require a time investment on my part to figure out how to gradually do so

 - Automate secure boot setup

 Most of these will be my personal preferences

-It also houses my NeoVim and Helix configs, as well as any non-sensitive configs I deem good enough to post online
+It also houses any non-sensitive configs I deem good enough to post online

 ## Usage